chalmers-revere/opendlv/README.md

 ## License

-* This project is released under the terms of the GNU GPLv3 License
+* This project is released under the terms of the GNU GPLv3 License.